IIIF/api/source/api/presentation/3.0/index.md

 The value _MUST_ be a non-negative integer.

- * A Collection _MAY_ have exactly one startIndex, which _MUST_ be the index of its first Collection or Manifest relative to the order established by its parent paging Collection.<br/>
+ * A Collection _MAY_ have exactly one `startIndex`, which _MUST_ be the index of its first Collection or Manifest relative to the order established by its parent paging Collection.<br/>
-   Clients _MAY_ process or render startIndex on a Collection.
+   Clients _MAY_ process or render `startIndex` on a Collection.
- * An AnnotationPage _MAY_ have exactly one startIndex, which _MUST_ be the index of its first Annotation relative to the order established by its parent paging AnnotationCollection.<br/>
+ * An AnnotationPage _MAY_ have exactly one `startIndex`, which _MUST_ be the index of its first Annotation relative to the order established by its parent paging AnnotationCollection.<br/>
-   Clients _MAY_ process or render startIndex on an AnnotationPage.
+   Clients _MAY_ process or render `startIndex` on an AnnotationPage.
- * Other resource types _MUST NOT_ have a startIndex.<br/>
+ * Other resource types _MUST NOT_ have a `startIndex`.<br/>
-   Clients _SHOULD_ ignore startIndex on other resource types.
+   Clients _SHOULD_ ignore `startIndex` on other resource types.

 ``` json-doc
 {"startIndex": 300}